 Current law distinguishes between a rule being "adopted" and becoming enforceable or "effective."
-A rule must be filed for adoption before it may go into effect46 and cannot be filed for adoption until completion of the rulemaking process.47 A rule submitted under s.
+45 A rule must be filed for adoption before it may go into effect46 and cannot be filed for adoption until completion of the rulemaking process.47 A rule submitted under s.
 120.541(3), F.S., becomes effective if ratified by the Legislature, and must be filed for adoption before being submitted for legislative ratification.

 The economic impact of DEP's proposed Rule 62-42.300, F.A.C., for MFLs for the Lower Santa Fe and Ichetucknee Rivers and Associated Springs is estimated to exceed the economic impact dollar threshold that triggers the legislative ratification requirement.
 The proposed rule was published in the Florida Administrative Register on March 7, 2014.
-Pursuant to s.
-120.54(3), F.S., a rule must be published in the Florida Administrative Register for at least 28 days before adoption of the proposed rule.
-A rulemaking hearing is scheduled for April 3, 2014.
-48 If no substantive changes to the proposed rule are required, DEP could file the rule for adoption as early as April 17, 2014.49 However, if DEP must publish a notice of modification50 or if a challenge to the proposed rule is filed and must be litigated, 51 the rule may not be available for consideration for ratification before the end of the 2014 Regular Session.
+A rulemaking hearing was scheduled for April 3, 2014.
+48 A Notice of Change revising the Proposed Rules was published on April 8, 2014, with the result that the rule could not be filed for adoption and presented for legislative ratification before the end of the 2014 Regular Session.
+To avoid any significant impact on water quality in the affected areas, the Legislature enacted HB 7171 (2014) exempting the rule as changed on April 8, 2014, from ratification.